janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 #### Annotiation in the Service definition

-In this alternative we would have a new annotation in the `kubernetes.io` annotation namespace.
+In this alternative we would have a new annotation in the `kubernetes.io` annotation namespace, as it was planned in the original PR.
 Example: `kubernetes.io/mixedprotocol`.
 If this annotation is applied on a Service definition the Service would be accepted by the K8s API.

 Pro:
 - a kind of "implied conduct" from the user's side.
 The user explicitly defines with the usage of the annotation that the usage of multiple protocols on the same LoadBalancer is accepted